We have teamed with other travelers to provide this list of must-see National Parks to visit in the winter to help you plan your vacation.

-Saguaro National Park in Tucson, Arizona, is a great National Park to visit in the winter.
+Located in Tucson, Arizona, Saguaro National Park is a great place to visit in the winter.
 Cool nights and warm days also make winter the best time to visit Saguaro National Park!

 There are actually two areas to the park separated by the city of Tucson.
 I recommend visiting both of them as they each offer unique desert landscapes and fun hikes.

 The Rincon Mountain District, on the east side of Tucson, has a lovely loop drive that is perfect for sunset photos.
 There’s also a visitor’s center, gift shop, and miles of hiking trails, including seasonal waterfalls if you’re lucky!

 The Tucson Mountain District on the west side of Tucson also has a scenic loop drive and many hiking trails, including some with petroglyphs at Signal Mountain.

 The drive to the Tucson Mountain District over Gates Pass is stunning, and the nearby Arizona Sonora Desert Museum is a must for anyone visiting Tucson.

 Plan your trip to Saguaro National Park in late winter to see the start of the desert bloom, beginning with the ocotillo in late February.
 If you love stargazing, the Sonoran desert has some of the darkest skies in the country!
 Recommended by Leigh – Campfires & Concierges